qinguorui2001/tp/docs/DeveloperGuide.md

 </p>

 #### Design considerations:
-**Aspect: Adds assignment to persons in current displayed list or to all persons:**
+**Aspect: Adds assignment to persons in the specified module who are in the current displayed list or to all persons in the specified module:**

-* **Alternative 1:** Adds assignment of persons in current displayed list
+* **Alternative 1:** Adds assignment to persons in the specified module who are in the current displayed list
-    * Pros: If the displayed list is shorter, the addition of assignments will be faster.
+    * Pros: Allows user to add assignment to a more specific group of persons
     * Cons: User has to carry out `list` command first if addition of assignments is desired for all persons

-* **Alternative 2 (current choice):** Add assignment to all persons in the module
+* **Alternative 2 (current choice):** Adds assignment to all persons in the specified module
     * Pros: Allows user to add assignment to all persons even when some persons are not displayed in the list
-    * Cons: Might take longer to execute
+    * Cons: Less flexibility in terms of the choice of persons to add assignments to

-* Considering the fact that the giveall command is meant for users to add assignments to all persons in the specified module, **alternative 2** was chosen as it meets this specification.
-Moreover, it will not duplicate the assignment for persons who already have the assignment.
+* Considering the fact that the `giveall` command is meant for users to add assignments to all persons in the specified module, **alternative 2** was chosen as it meets this specification.
+Moreover, the existence of the `give` command which allows users to add an assignment to a specific person suggests that the `giveall` command might provide better utility for users if it allows for the addition of assignments to a bigger group of persons.
-**Alternative 1** requires an additional command `list` to ensure the displayed list contains all persons, which means it is less convenient for users as they have to do extra work.

 ### Clean feature
-The clean command allows users to remove the all completed assignment of all persons stored in the model.
+The clean command allows users to remove all completed assignment from all persons.
 It is abstracted as `CleanAssignmentCommand` and extends `Command`.
 When the user inputs the command, `Command#execute` is called and returns a `CommandResult`.